infrashift/.infrashift/README.md

-# _infrashift
+# _infrashift >>
-Organization assets that should be centralized and referenced within other infrashift project repos
+Centralized organization assets should be maintained and referenced across various Infrashift project repositories for consistency and easy management.